 C†YA for Supper

-All young adults, friends, and fellow foodies are welcome to join us for one of our monthly supper clubs!
-This month, you can get to know fellow young adults over pizza and other Italian favorites at District of Pi.
-Feel free to come early for happy hour from 4:30-6:30, and we’ll eat together at 6:30.
-Please RSVP here (http://goo.gl/5fdBQk) by Monday, July 21st.
+All young adults, friends, coworkers, and fellow foodies are invited to join us for one of our monthly supper clubs!
+This month we'll enjoy traditional Italian dishes together at Sette Osteria in Dupont Circle.
+Please RSVP here (http://goo.gl/5fdBQk) by Monday, September 22.

-Contact Erin (email@example.com) for more information or to RSVP.
+Contact Sean (firstname.lastname@example.org) with questions or to RSVP.

 – Spiritual Events –